 For more information:

 I recently co-chaired the Charged Higgs 2016 workshop in Uppsala.

-- Period 1 (fall): Symmetry and Group Theory in Physics for the master program in physics.
-Course page at Studentportalen.
+- Period 1 (fall): Symmetry and Group Theory in Physics for the master program in physics (Student Portal link)

-- Period 1-2 (fall): Quantum Mechanics, advanced course for the master program and for engineering physics.
+- Period 1-2 (fall): Quantum Mechanics, advanced course for the master program and for engineering physics (Student Portal link)

 - Period 4 (spring): Advanced Particle Physics for the master program in physics.
-Course page on Studentportalen.
+(Student Portal link)

 - Mechanics II for engineering students.

 - Astroparticle physics, fall 2010.
 I gave three guest lectures on acceleration mechanisms and astrophysical sources of cosmic rays and neutrinos.

 - Standard Model and Beyond for PhD students, spring 2010.

 - Physics 371: Quantum Theory (introduction to Quantum Mechanics) at the University of Arizona, fall 2007.
 Lecture notes and problem sets.